beSnake: A routing algorithm for scalable spin-qubit architectures: Introduction

 On that note, a shuttle-based SWAP routing algorithm for a spin-qubit device has been introduced in \cite{SpinQ}.
-Although it can perform qubit routing in polynomial time in terms of number of qubits, gates, or two-qubit gate percentage, the algorithm is tightly coupled to the strict architectural constraints of a crossbar architecture \cite{li2018crossbar}, making it practically unusable for other topologies and constraints.
-To this date, no routing algorithm has been proposed that fully takes advantage of the shuttle operation, adapts to any architecture, and freely moves qubits around.
-In this paper, we close this gap by presenting beSnake, a scalable qubit routing algorithm for spin-qubit architectures.
-In addition to the mentioned characteristics, it is also able to simultaneously handle multiple two-qubit gates and shuttle-based Z rotations, thus aiming at a low depth overhead. beSnake's core design prioritizes execution speed, thus making it suitable for high qubit counts.
-In addition, it can be configured on demand regarding the optimization of gate overhead, coming at the expense of total routing time.
-Other design considerations give beSnake the ability to choose less noisy shuttling paths and, optionally, to intelligently use SWAP operations as long as the architecture supports them.
-We have extensively evaluated beSnake in several configurations and isolated its features on random quantum circuits.
-Finally, comparisons with the shuttle-based SWAP algorithm on random and real quantum circuits show on average up to $80\%$ and $54\%$ improvement in gate overhead and depth overhead, respectively, and up to $8.33$ times faster routing time.
+Although it can perform qubit routing in polynomial time in terms of number of qubits, gates, or two-qubit gate percentage, the algorithm is tightly coupled to the strict architectural constraints of a crossbar architecture \cite{li2018crossbar}, making it practically unusable for other architectures.
+To this date, no routing algorithm has been proposed that fully takes advantage of the shuttle operation, adapts to any architecture, and freely moves qubits around the topology.
+In this paper, we close this gap by presenting beSnake, a novel routing algorithm for scalable spin-qubit architectures.
+In addition to the mentioned characteristics, it is also able to simultaneously handle multiple two-qubit gates and shuttle-based Z rotations, thus aiming at a low circuit depth overhead. beSnake's core design prioritizes execution speed, thus making it suitable for high qubit counts.
+In order to further reduce the computation time, it can be configured accordingly at the expense of slightly higher gate overhead.
+Other design considerations give beSnake the ability to choose less noisy shuttling paths and, optionally, use SWAP operations, assuming that the architecture supports them.

+We have extensively evaluated beSnake by routing random generated quantum circuits that stress-test all its capabilities.
+Finally, comparisons with the Shuttle-based SWAP (SBS) algorithm \cite{SpinQ} on random and real quantum circuits show on average an up to $80\%$ and $54\%$ improvement in gate overhead and depth overhead, respectively, and up to $8.33$ times faster routing time.

-The main contribution of this paper is beSnake, the first routing algorithm for scalable spin-qubit architectures.
+The main contribution of this paper is beSnake, the truly first routing algorithm for scalable spin-qubit architectures.
 It features the following novel characteristics: \begin{enumerate} \item Utilizing the full freedom of the shuttle operation to move qubits in any direction within a given topology.

 \item Efficiently handling complex routing scenarios involving parallelized two-qubit and shuttle-based Z gates.